Connect and create for transformation, impact and possibility

 Looking at the example of Cymbrogi, this is your second chance to enjoy this session which is designed to provide tangible information and ignite further ideas on how forest industry organisations can engage with schools.
 How can sawmillers, timber frame manufacturers, joiners and builders work with schools on the development of skills and sustainable solutions?
 How can the industry present innovative ideas to an authentic, real-world audience.

-Recent reports coming out of the Home-Grown Homes Project are challenging our thinking about carbon so far.
-Are we focusing on the right questions, are we pursuing the right solutions?
-In this session we invite you to look more closely into this topic and its practical implications.
+Recent reports coming out of the Home-Grown Homes Project are challenging our thinking and approach to carbon so far.
+Are we doing enough to account for the impact of ALL carbon?
+Do we truly have the knowledge and resources to address both: Embodied and Operational Carbon with the urgency and importance they both demand?
+In this session, we invite you to look more closely into this vital topic and its practical implications for how we design, build and measure impact, in a more holistic carbon manner.

 Option 3: Sawmilling – working with government to deliver policies